crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 ### Genomics-visualization-tools

 There are many online web based tools for visualization of (cancer) genomic data.
 I put my collections here.
+I use R for visulization. see a nice post by using python by Radhouane Aniba:[Genomic Data Visualization in Python](http://fullstackdatascientist.io/2016-03-15-genomic-data-visualization-using-python/)

 * [UCSC cancer genome browser](https://genome-cancer.ucsc.edu/proj/site/hgHeatmap/) It has many data including TCGA data buit in, and can be very handy for both bench scientist and bioinformaticians.
 * [UCSC Xena](http://xena.ucsc.edu/).
 A new tool developed by UCSC team as well.
 Poteintially very useful, but need more tutorials to follow.